RoAlfonsin/text-based-adventure-i/README.md

 ## Things to develop
 - Create the Classes file setup_classes.py (Created)
-- Create the player and the first monster
+- Create the player and the first monster (Created)